bbest31/openrateboost-extension/README.md

   `npm run watch`
     Listens for files changes and rebuilds automatically using the development environment.

-  `npm run watch:staging`
+  `npm run build:staging`
-    Listens for files changes and rebuilds automatically using the staging environment.
+    Bundles the app into static files using the variables for the staging environment.

   `npm run build`
     Bundles the app into static files for Chrome store.